Iron.io announced today the introduction of custom language environments within its IronWorker processing platform.

-To use a Ruby 2.1 environment, include the following in your .worker file:
+To use a Ruby 2.1 environment, including the following in your .worker file:

-To specify a Java 1.7 environment, include the following:
+To specify a Java 1.7 environment, including the following:

-To get list of available stacks via the CLI just type in the following command:
+To get a list of available stacks via the CLI just type in the following command:

 You'll get back a list along the lines of the following: